 The Circumstantial Stop

 Often the testimony over time is that “it was the best thing that could have happened to me.”
 It certainly doesn’t feel like it at the time.
 The classic story of Joseph brings his own summary with “You intended to harm me, but God intended it for good to accomplish what is now being done, the saving of many lives.”
 (Genesis 50:20) Adoniram Judson intended to be a missionary in India and ended up in Burma.
 Others forced these redirections.
 And the Lord used them.
 Never let the disappointment of a circumstantial stop keep you from moving on.
-History may will tell the tale that your unintended redirection was the best thing.
+History may well tell the tale that your unintended redirection was the best thing.

 I have seen far too many people take a circumstantial stop as a final stop.
 They float down the river of life the rest of the way.
 My hunch is that many who start out intending to go into vocational ministry just quit the first time they hit a circumstantial stop.
 They get fired once; dump their intentionality and go stack shelves at Walmart.
 The next thing I know is a decade later they are managing at Target and living a generic life in the middle of a Christian crowd.
 They can lead at the Dollar Store but they won’t lead the Kingdom.
 I get heartburn.